Biomass is living or recently dead biological matter that can be used for fuel or industrial production.

 Brazil produces its ethanol from sugarcane while U.S. production of ethanol comes almost exclusively from corn.
 This distinction is an important one, as it comes at considerable costs and with several unintended consequences.

-Nonetheless, the growth of U.S. corn ethanol as a transportation fuel to supplement petroleum will continue, as government programs mandate and subsidize its use.
-At present, over 200 ethanol plants are operating, most in the corn-rich Midwest, and several additional plants are under construction.
+Nonetheless, the growth of U.S. corn ethanol as a transportation fuel to supplement petroleum will continue, as government programs mandate its use.
+At present, over 200 ethanol plants are operating, most in the corn-rich Midwest, and several additional plants are under construction or expanding.

 Because of such impediments to corn-based ethanol, much research has been undertaken to develop processes for the conversion of cellulosic biomass into a source of ethanol.
 Some believe that simple grasses and woody products of little other value would be attractive sources for a “next generation” ethanol fuel source.
-While much research has been undertaken, no commercial plants exist in the United States to date that would turn low value products into a fuel supplement.
+On September 3, 2014, a joint venture company called POET-DSM Advanced Biofuels held the grand opening of its Project Liberty cellulosic ethanol plant in Emmetsburg, Iowa.
+The plant is the first of three commercial-scale cellulosic ethanol facilities under development in the Midwest that convert corn stover (corn cobs, leaves, husk, and stalk) into ethanol. [v]

 Biodiesel is a renewable fuel made from vegetable oils, animal fats, or grease.
 Most biodiesel today is made from soybean oil.
 Biodiesel is most often blended with petroleum diesel in ratios of 2 percent (B2), 5 percent (B5) and 20 percent (B20).
 Fueling engines with biodiesel is, relative to other fuels, in its infancy.
 From an environmental standpoint, it is biodegradable, non-toxic, and, unlike conventional diesel fuel, produces no sulfur emissions.